-In my previous post, I shared how my family discovered a simpler life in a world that tells us we should be constantly busy.
+In my previous post (Link at bottom), I shared how my family discovered a simpler life in a world that tells us we should be constantly busy.
 Now I want to break it down and make it practical.
 If you are finding yourself stressed over your busy life, it’s time to evaluate what needs to change.

 Declutter, declutter, declutter.
 We all have too much stuff, period.
 This takes time, and if you are a sentimental person, this can be tough.
 For example, my husband is far more sentimental than I am and he seems to remember the story behind everything he owns.
 I am more of a take a picture and throw it away kind of person.
 The balance is to work through your home and ask yourself some questions like these:

 Does this item add value to my life?

 Do I need to keep this for tax/legal purposes?
 How long?